cailleach1310/ares-marque-plugin/README.md

 ### Webportal view of the courtesan management route
 ![courtesan-management](/images/courtesan_management_route.PNG)

+The courtesan management route is based heavily on the census code with some modifications.
+The route is only available to admin and coder roles.

 This view may look spammy, so please note the nav bar at the top that allows you to switch to a view of a single house/salon.
 The list is generated dynamically from all houses of approved courtesan characters.
 Unplayed houses won't get listed.

 Besides providing an overview of marque progresses, buttons will show in the 'Action' column if a staff-side action may be required.
 Novice characters will have their debut upcoming.
 Adepts who have completed their marque want to have it acknowledged.
 Both situations require communication about scenes to be had leading up to this change of status, and the eventual press of the button to trigger the start of a new phase.